 Actaea rubra is great for a bird garden.

-Actaea rubra's foliage color is green and type is stressdeciduous.
+Foliage of Actaea rubra has color green and is stressdeciduous.

 Communities for Actaea rubra:Douglas Fir Forest, Red Fir Forest, Lodgepole Forest, Mountain Meadow, Mixed-evergreen Forest, Redwood Forest and Yellow Pine Forest.